Dubai: Media

-Many international news agencies such as Reuters, APTN, Bloomberg L.P. and Middle East Broadcasting Center (MBC) operate in Dubai Media City and Dubai Internet City.
-Additionally, several local network television channels such as Dubai One (formerly Channel 33), and Dubai TV (EDTV) provide programming in English and Arabic respectively.
+Many international news agencies such as Reuters, APTN, Bloomberg L.P., and Middle East Broadcasting centre (MBC) operate in Dubai Media City and Dubai Internet City.
+Additionally, several local network television channels such as Dubai One (formerly Channel 33) and Dubai TV (EDTV) provide programming in English and Arabic respectively.
 Dubai is also the headquarters for several print media outlets.
-Dar Al Khaleej, Al Bayan and Al Ittihad are the city's largest circulating Arabic language newspapers, while Gulf News, Khaleej Times, Khaleej Mag and 7days are the largest circulating English newspapers.
+Dar Al Khaleej, Al Bayan, and Al Ittihad are the city's largest circulating Arabic language newspapers, while Gulf News, Khaleej Times, Khaleej Mag, and 7days are the largest circulating English newspapers.

-Etisalat, the government-owned telecommunications provider, held a virtual monopoly over telecommunication services in Dubai prior to the establishment of other, smaller telecommunications companies such as Emirates Integrated Telecommunications Company (EITC—better known as Du) in 2006.
+Etisalat, the government-owned telecommunications provider, held a virtual monopoly over telecommunication services in Dubai before the establishment of other, smaller telecommunications companies such as Emirates Integrated Telecommunications Company (EITC—better known as Du) in 2006.
 Internet was introduced into the UAE (and therefore Dubai) in 1995.
-The network has an Internet bandwidth of 7.5 Gbit/s with capacity of 49 STM1 links.
+The network has an Internet bandwidth of 7.5 Gbit/s with a capacity of 49 STM1 links.
 Dubai houses two of four Domain Name System (DNS) data centres in the country (DXBNIC1, DXBNIC2).
 Censorship is common in Dubai and used by the government to control content that it believes violates the cultural and political sensitivities of Emirates.
 Homosexuality, drugs, and the theory of evolution are generally considered taboo.

 Internet content is regulated in Dubai.
-Etisalat uses a proxy server to filter Internet content that the government deems to be inconsistent with the values of the country, such as sites that provide information on how to bypass the proxy; sites pertaining to dating, gay and lesbian networks, and pornography; and previously, sites originating from Israel.
+Etisalat uses a proxy server to filter Internet content the government deems inconsistent with the values of the country, such as sites that provide information on how to bypass the proxy; sites about dating, gay and lesbian networks, and pornography; and formerly sites originating from Israel.
 Emirates Media and Internet (a division of Etisalat) notes that as of 2002, 76% of Internet users are male.
 About 60% of Internet users were Asian, while 25% of users were Arab.
 Dubai enacted an Electronic Transactions and Commerce Law in 2002 which deals with digital signatures and electronic registers.
 It prohibits Internet Service Providers (ISPs) from disclosing information gathered in providing services.
 The penal code contains official provisions that prohibit digital access to pornography; however, it does not address cyber crime or data protection.
+In 2019 the Italian artist Princess Bee produced "Hi Dubai", the first cross media format revealing the "soul of the city" through the life and work experience of 25 Emirati and expat women.
+The series also promoted the Emirate's lifestyle and main events to attract young people to visit and live in Dubai.
+"Hi Dubai" was on air on the national channel Dubai One TV, in prime time, after the National News during the U.A.E.
+National Day week; then distributed online on Dubai Post and in-flight on ICE in all Emirates Airlines flights.